mangpo/greenthumb/documentation/add-more-instructions.md

 - Then, uncomment out Phase B--E (one by one).
 Run again to make sure that it does not throw any exception.
 If an error occurs, there is something wrong.

 ##### Additional Notes
 If we have to make many modifications to the simulator, it might be easier to only modify `llvm-simulator-rosette.rkt`.
-Once it works correctly, copy the entire file `llve-demo-simulator-rosette.rkt` to `llvm-simulator-racket.rkt`, and replace **any appearance** of `rosette` with `racket`.
+Once it works correctly, copy the entire file `llve-simulator-rosette.rkt` to `llvm-simulator-racket.rkt`, and replace **any appearance** of `rosette` with `racket`.

 ##### Testing the Superoptimizer